chiyodad/cbeams.github.io/_drafts/epoch.md

     blah blah blah blah blah blah blah  <-- content blah blah blah blah blah blah blah.

-This structure means that assigning a shortlink ID to each page is as easy as adding new metadata.
+This structure means that assigning a shortlink ID to a page is as easy as adding new metadata.
 Something like this:

     ---
     title: A Quick Example